legal resources necessary to hold negligent facilities accountable.

 The survey team observed a nurse manipulating a resident’s suprapubic catheter tubing with gloved hands.”
 When the nurse walked away from the resident’s bed, they removed gloves and exited “this room with dirty gloves” and “did not wash hands [before] exiting the room.”
 The surveyors interviewed the nurse who stated that “dirty gloves are to be disposed of in the room and hand hygiene is to be completed after removing gloves.”

 Do you believe that your loved one was mistreated, neglected or abused as a resident at Chateau Nursing and Rehabilitation Center?
 If so, call Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively on behalf of DuPage County victims of mistreatment living in long-term facilities including nursing homes in Willowbrook.
+Our network of attorneys fights aggressively on behalf of DuPage County victims of mistreatment living in long-term facilities including nursing homes in Willowbrook.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our skillful attorneys have successfully resolved many victim cases involving nursing home abuse and neglect.
 We can work on your behalf to ensure your family receives the financial compensation they deserve.
 We accept all cases of wrongful death, nursing home abuse, and personal injury through a contingency fee arrangement.
 This agreement postpones your payment for our legal services until after we have successfully resolved your case through a jury trial award or a negotiated settlement.